 Olympus experienced some difficulties when the engineering of cameras became almost exclusively focused on electronics.
 All models suffered from glitches, some models more than others.
 The first OM-2S cameras, in particular, were plagued with electronics related issues.
 The bad apples have most probably been eliminated in the past 25 years, and reliability should not be too much of a concern for a photographer buying one of those cameras now.
 Excessive power consumption affected all the models launched in the first half of the eighties (when using a flash or at rest), and was only brought back under control with the OM-3T and OM-4T models.

-The unique qualities of the OM series
+Unique qualities of the OM series

 The cameras of the OM series also have unique qualities, which gained them the unconditional support of a small group of passionate photographers.